 - 2 to 3 tablespoons water or add as required for grinding

-- ½ cup fresh coriander leaves OR ¼ cup mint leaves + ¼ cup coriander leaves
+- ½ cup coriander leaves or ¼ cup mint leaves + ¼ cup coriander leaves

 - ½ inch ginger - roughly chopped